 What level is the course and do I need any particular skills?

-Students should have a good command of the language.
-This stage is for students who have completed Arabic 2 upper module 2 or studied Arabic for more than 2 years.
+Students should have completed Arabic 2 upper: module 2 or have studied Arabic for two and a half years.

 How will I be taught, and will there be any work outside the class?

 Our courses are characterised by spoken interaction and communication.
 Typical activities include pair work, group work, role plays and games.
 A range of resources will be used to support your learning including presentations, hand-outs, and audio-visual material.

 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

 Please check with the tutor.